GongJianxiang-Ben/Gender-classification-transformer/README.md

 --checkpoint
 --img_dir
 --label_dir
-#since resnet_multi use two stage training, thus it should use --phase1_epochs and phase2_epochs instead of --epochs

 ```
+Since resnet_multi use two stage training, thus it should use --phase1_epochs and phase2_epochs instead of --epochs

 Examples: